jamerst/jtattersall.net/content/projects/jobhunt/index.md

 ### Duplicate Jobs
 Another thing I noticed as time went on was the large number of duplicate jobs posted.
 Currently of the ~9500 jobs archived by my JobHunt instance, a whopping 52% are duplicates.

 I decided that I wanted to automatically identify the duplicates in order to have a link between them, however this isn't as simple as you may think at a glance.
 This is because the posted jobs usually aren't completely identical - they have slight differences such as dates, salaries or job title.
-This means that a different comparison method needs to be used - something that give a quantitative value for the similarity of two pieces of text.
+This means that a different comparison method needs to be used - something that can give a quantitative value for the similarity of two pieces of text.

 Enter [trigrams](https://en.wikipedia.org/wiki/Trigram_search)!
 I hadn't encountered trigrams before, for anyone else who hasn't they essentially split a string of text into substrings of 3 characters, then computing the distinct set of all these substrings.
 A quantitative value for similarity can then be found by comparing the contents of these sets.